 I wanted that feeling of excitement back.
 I wanted to be feeling organised and enthusiastic about Christmas again.

 There was also the need to reduce the amount of money I was spending, rather than forking out way more than I felt I wanted to, simply to try to create that perfect Christmas.

 That’s why I decided to get back to basics and think about what was most important to ME about Christmas.

 Without a doubt, for me, it is about the people I care about.
 It’s about choosing presents that they will love, it’s about spending fun time with them and it’s also about having some time off!

 Once I realised that, I set about making sure that my total focus on Christmas was about the things that were important to me, rather than feeling that I was trying to create the perfect Christmas that is portrayed on TV, magazines and on social media.

 In actual fact, I couldn't care less whether my tree is "this season" or "last season" or any bloody season!
 I like the fact that my tree is covered with bit and pieces that the kids have made over the years - it makes me happy.
 However, somehow, the perfect pics posted on Social Media had made me forget that, but not any more.

-I can honestly say that last year was the most stress-free, happy and fun Christmas that I have had in years.
-The magic of Christmas had come back, because I was focusing on the things that really mattered to me and my family and not on trying to create something perfect.
-I spent less money, was more organised than I had ever been before and I honestly had the best Christmas ever.
+I can honestly say that last few years have been the most stress-free, happy and fun Christmases that I have had in years.
+The magic of Christmas has come back, because I focus on the things that really matter to me and my family and not on trying to create something perfect.
+I spend less money, am more organised than ever been before and I honestly really enjoy Christmas again.